courtg47/exercise-catalog/README.md

 * Download the [data here](https://drive.google.com/open?id=1q54oM2LTM3x_dHnCocNjbJfb8Z-iP-ln)
 * Unzip the file after downloading.
 The file inside it is called `exercisecatalog.sql`.
 Put this file into the vagrant directory, which is shared with the VM.
+* On the command line in the VM, go to `psql` then `sql CREATE DATABASE exercisecatalog;`
-* To load the data: `cd` into the `vagrant` directory and use the command `psql -d exercisecatalog -f exercisecatalog.sql`
+* To load the data into the database: use the command `psql -d exercisecatalog -f exercisecatalog.sql`

 Running the above command will connect to your installed DB server and execute the SQL commands in the downloaded file.

-## Running the program & Open the Application
+## Running the program & Opening the Application

 * `cd` into the directory containing the Vagrantfile, then run `vagrant ssh` to login to the Virtual Machine.
 * `cd` into `/vagrant`